-Dell Inc.'s business strategy has crossed that of the channel more than once over the years, but its latest storage plans put it in the position of a reseller for more enterprise-focused vendors reaching
+Dell Inc.'s business strategy has crossed that of the channel more than once over the years, but its latest storage plans put it in the position of a reseller for more enterprise-focused vendors reaching down-market.

 Under a recent agreement with EMC Corp., Dell will sell Celerra NS20 and NS40 products – both of which are aimed at mid-market customers of network-attached storage (NAS) and storage-area network (SAN) products.